AIHW logo

 An indicator of whether a child has been recorded as fully immunised, as represented by a code.

-Data Element Concept:Child—recorded as fully immunised indicator
+Data Element Concept:Help on this termChild—recorded as fully immunised indicator

 Value domain attributes